Tarek-Hasan/Awesome-Daily/README.md

   - [Armbian](https://www.armbian.com) : Armbian is a Linux distribution designed for ARM development boards.
 It is based on Debian or Ubuntu and it supports a wide variety of popular ARM-based devices.
   - [Manjaro](https://manjaro.org) : Manjaro Linux is a fast, user-friendly, desktop-oriented operating system based on Arch Linux.
 Key features include intuitive installation process, automatic hardware detection, stable rolling-release model, ability to install multiple kernels, special Bash scripts for managing graphics drivers and extensive desktop configurability.
+  - [postmarketOS](https://postmarketos.org) : postmarketOS is a Alpine Linux based distro to run on smartphones and other mobile devices.

 ## :shield: Security